 Washington Department of Labor and Industries (L&I) Inspection and License

 If you use a motorized vessel in your business to carry more than 6 passengers for hire on waters within the jurisdiction of the state of Washington that are not federally navigable waters, your boat must be inspected annually, and the boat operator must be licensed by the U.S. Coast Guard or by L&l.
 Additional information on inspections and operator licenses can be obtained by contacting L&l at (360) 902-4956.

 Whitewater River Outfitter License

 A Whitewater River Outfitter License is required for businesses carrying, or advertising to carry, for-hire passengers on whitewater sections of Washington rivers.
 Information on the Whitewater River Outfitter License can be obtained by contacting Department of Licensing at (360) 664-1400 or http://www.dol.wa.qov/business/whitewaterriveroutfitter.html.
 Washington Department of Fish and Wildlife does not regulate whitewater river guides.

 Frequently asked questions

 What is a guide?

-Although not specifically defined by rule, in general, “guide” means a person who, for compensation, offers services to transport, or accompany people in their fishing activities, and instructs them by sharing fishing techniques, expertise and knowledge of the fish and waters being fished.
+Although not specifically defined by rule, “guide” means a person who, for compensation, offers services to transport or accompany people in their fishing activities, and instructs them by sharing fishing techniques, expertise and knowledge of the fish and waters being fished.
 Washington has two categories of guides.
-Game fish guides can operate statewide, but are limited to offering services relating only to fishing for game fish.
+Game fish guides can operate statewide but are limited to offering services relating only to fishing for game fish.
 Food fish guides offer services relating only to food fish, in freshwater areas, except they may not provide services in Lake Washington or the Columbia River downstream of the Longview Bridge.